Virtual Service Hours Opportunities

 - Verify that the organization you are planning to volunteer for is a non-profit organization by checking SunBiz. *Note: An organization being non-profit does not automatically guarantee service hours will be granted.
 Service completed for a non-profit organization must be done under the supervision of a staff member of the non-profit who is not related to the student and at a service location outside of the student’s home.
-For example, fostering animals or turning in supplies, canned goods, etc. to claim hours are not eligible activities.
+For example, fostering animals, hosting a foreign exchange student, or turning in supplies, canned goods, etc. to claim hours are not eligible activities.

 - Turn in your hours per the guidelines listed above at the end of each school year to your high school counselor.

 *If volunteering at a St. Johns County School, students must sign in and sign out of KeepNTrack in the school’s front office to have community service hours verified by the district.*